 The Tamar Valley & further afield

-The Tamar Valley has some of the most beautiful scenery in Britian.
-It's been designated an Area of Outstanding Natural Beauty, a Site of Special Scientific Interest and more recently a UNESCO World Heritage Site.
+The Tamar Valley has some of the most beautiful scenery in Britain.
+It has been designated a National Landscape (formerly called an Area of Outstanding Natural Beauty,) a Site of Special Scientific Interest and more recently a UNESCO World Heritafe Site.
 It has a rich and varied landscape of woodland, rolling hills and cliffs – which inspired Turner in his famous painting 'Crossing The Brook'.
 You will come across chimneys and ruined engine houses, providing an evocative reminder of the industrial past.

 Why not explore the Tamar Valley by river?
-Canoe Tamar organise guided trips throughout the summer months and there are boat trips from Cotehele - if you're lucky you might catch a glimpse of the elusive kingfisher or even encounter a seal.
+Canoe Tamar organise guided trips throughout the summer months and if you're lucky you might catch a glimpse of the elusive kingfisher or even encounter a seal.
 You can also catch a train along the scenic Tamar Valley line into Plymouth to see the historic Barbican, Hoe and Mayflower Steps and then enjoy a river cruise back to Calstock.

 For the energetic and those keen to explore further afield